UW-Macrostrat/web-components/README.md

 This library is primarily maintained by [Daven Quinn](https://davenquinn.com), who mostly wants to look at rocks but has to solve Javascript preprocessor issues instead.

-## Changelog

-### `[v0.5.0]`: 10-02-2021

-- Move towards using Axios base types for API context.
-Allows more advanced abilities to control global request context through Axios's built-in methods.
-Additional configurability will be progressively added through the `0.5` series.

-### `[v0.4.4]`: 14-11-2020

-- Small fixes to query string management
-- Added ability for dark mode provider to set body classes.
-This can prevent blinding flashes in certain situations.

-### `[v0.4.2]`: 12-10-2020

-- Added `SettingsProvider` and settings context for persistent settings
-- Upgraded dark mode context to store values across page reloads (using local storage)

-### `[v0.3.0]`: 18-08-2020

-- Merge query string management.
-- Update to bundling strategy.
-- Remove all typing errors